WebAssembly/spec/md-proto/WebAssembly.md

 [generic instruction validation](#generic-instruction-validation) is performed.

-Finally, if the function signature has a return type, a type is popped from the type stack and checked to match the return type.
-The type stack and the control-flow stack are then both checked to be empty.
+Finally, if the function signature has a return type, a type is popped from the type stack and required to match the return type.
+The type stack and the control-flow stack are then both required to be empty.
 If no failures were detected anywhere in the function, function validation is successful.

+> The control-flow stack's limit values effectively mark "scope boundaries" in the type stack.
+"Scopes" are effectively nested by the nature of the control-flow stack, and each scope's limit value is greater than those of the "scopes" that enclose it.
+Things pushed onto the type stack outside a "scope" cannot be popped from within the "scope".

-> The final `end` instruction may be implicit in some representations.
+> The final [`end`](#end) instruction may be implicit in some representations.

 TODO: Monitor https://github.com/WebAssembly/design/pull/666.